-DDoS attacks seek to paralyze networks or servers by overwhelming them with requests.
+DDoS attacks paralyze networks or servers by overwhelming them with requests.
 These take advantage of the client-server model, upon which most Internet applications operate.
-Whenever you type the URL of a particular website into your browser (for example, www.nytimes.com) your computer, laptop, or device (the client), sends a request to that URL's server.
+Whenever you type the URL of a website into your browser (for example, www.nytimes.com) your computer or device (the client), sends a request to the server that the website is hosted on.

-Web servers can answer several thousand requests per second, however, they aren't without limits, either in terms of bandwidth, or the hardware itself.
-The more requests that are submitted, the longer the response time, similar to telephone (landline) switchboards or networks of the past.
+Web servers can answer several thousand requests per second, however, they are limited in terms of bandwidth and even hardware.
+The more requests that are submitted, the longer the response time, similar to telephone (landline) switchboards of the past.
 In the worst case, traffic simply collapses and users receive an error message (503 - Service Unavailable) when attempting to visit the site in question.

-Cybercriminals launching DDoS attacks use multiple computers or Internet of Things (IoT) devices to send large numbers of requests at the same time.
-These computers form a so-called botnet.
-Most of the time, these devices are infected with viruses or malware and spread across the globe, with their owners having no idea that their computers are being used illictly.
+Those orchestrating DDoS attacks use multiple computers or Internet of Things (IoT) devices to send large numbers of requests at the same time.
+Strung together, these form a so-called botnet.
+Most of the time, these devices are infected with viruses or malware and spread across the globe, with their owners having no idea that their computers are being used to hurt others.

 Types of DDoS Attacks

-Even though the end goal of all DDoS attacks is denial of service, they go about achieving this in different ways and by exploiting various parts of a network connection.
-So-called multi-vector attacks enter through several of these entry points at the same time.
+Even though all DDoS attacks attempt to deny service, they go about achieving this in different ways and by exploiting various parts of a network connection.
+Multi-vector attacks use multiple entry points to attack at the same time.

-Should a website take longer than usual to load, you shouldn't automatically assume that it is experiencing a DDoS attack, since peaks in usage can also produce a similar effect.
+When a website takes longer than usual to load, you shouldn't automatically assume that it is experiencing a DDoS attack, since peaks in usage can also produce a similar effect.
 With that said, there are some sure symptoms of a DDoS attack: